 Sensitive Location Data Checklist for Buyers

 The most important question in 2026 mobility procurement is no longer "how many devices are in the panel?"
 It is what data is intentionally excluded before the feed reaches you.
-FTC orders against location-data companies changed the buyer baseline: sensitive-place categories, weak consent chains, historical deletion obligations, and unclear downstream uses now belong in the first diligence packet, not the final redline.
-Buyers evaluating Global Mobility and Location Data, POI and geofencing, or audience activation should treat sensitive-location controls as a product requirement.
-Pair this checklist with FTC location data enforcement, data brokers post-FTC consent orders, and the 2026 geo-panel audit.
+FTC orders against location-data companies changed the buyer baseline: sensitive-place categories, weak consent chains, historical deletion obligations, and unclear downstream uses belong in the first diligence packet, not the final redline.
+Buyers evaluating Global Mobility and Location Data, POI and geofencing, or audience targeting should treat sensitive-location controls as a product requirement.
+Pair with FTC location data enforcement, data brokers post-FTC consent orders, and the geo-panel audit.

 Key Takeaways

-• Permitted uses must be explicit.
-Activation, measurement, site selection, and risk analytics carry different downstream obligations.
+• Permitted uses must be explicit across activation, measurement, site selection, and risk.

-• Deletion rights need a workflow.
-Contracts should say how revoked consent and source removals propagate into delivered files and derivative tables.
+• Deletion rights need an operational workflow into delivered and derivative tables.

 What Counts as Sensitive Location Data

-Sensitive location data generally means precise location information that can reveal visits to places such as medical facilities, reproductive-health clinics, religious institutions, domestic-violence shelters, correctional facilities, military sites, and other venues where inference risk is high.
-The exact category list should be defined in the vendor's control framework and your contract.
-The FTC X-Mode / Outlogic order and related location-data enforcement actions are useful primary sources because they name the risk pattern clearly: location traces can reveal intimate facts even when identifiers are pseudonymous.
+Sensitive location data generally means precise location information that can reveal visits to medical facilities, reproductive-health clinics, religious institutions, domestic-violence shelters, correctional facilities, military sites, and other high-inference venues.
+The exact category list should be defined in the vendor control framework and your contract.
+The FTC X-Mode / Outlogic order names the risk pattern: location traces can reveal intimate facts even when identifiers are pseudonymous.

 The buyer-safe frame is not "we do not use names."
 It is: we do not receive or activate device-level traces tied to sensitive venues, and any aggregate insight is governed by documented suppression and use limits.